yackx/ipgo/content/complex-data-types/struct.md

 ### Behaviors

 Functions can be "associated" with structs.
-For instance, let us say we want to add two functions: one to determine if a senior discount is applicable, and another to determine if a junior account is applicable.
+For instance, let us say we want to "attach" two functions to `Person`: one to determine if a senior discount is applicable, and another to determine if a junior account is applicable.
 We could proceed with as follows:

 ```go
 func IsJuniorDiscountApplicable(p *Person) bool {